Erik Moskowitz + Amanda Trager: Collaborative work

 Erik Moskowitz and Amanda Trager began to work together formally in 2006 when invited to the Montalvo Arts Center in Northern California as part of the Lucas Artists Residency Program, where they conceived their first collaboration, Cloud Cuckoo Land (2008).
 The work takes its title from a failed utopia in Aristophanes' comedy The Birds and tells the story of a couple that leaves the city for an intentional living community.
 Using a formal device of ventriloquism, which appears in Moskowitz and Trager's other collaborative work, dialogue is dubbed and sung by a "digitally layered 'multi-voice,'" in which "the artists' voices, mixed occasionally with others are collapsed in a single harmony."
 The work features both Trager and Moskowitz as fictional characters and, later, as themselves in the process of editing the video.
 The work also features video artist Joan Jonas in the role of town elder.

-In 2008, Cloud Cuckoo Land was the recipient of three grants: a Fellowship in Video from the New York Foundation of the Arts (NYFA), a Finishing Funds Award from the Experimental Television Center and a Cuts and Burns Artist Residency from The Outpost.
+In 2008, Cloud Cuckoo Land received three grants: a fellowship in Video from the New York Foundation for the Arts (NYFA), a Finishing Funds Award from the Experimental Television Center and a Cuts and Burns Artist Residency from The Outpost.
 The work has been screened worldwide and was shown as an installation at Momenta Art (Brooklyn) in 2008, 303 gallery (NYC) in 2009, and Haus der Kulturen der Welt (Berlin) in 2010.

 Their next video, The Story of Elfranko Wessel (2011), also featured the artists in lead roles, this time in their personae as "artist-couple" and emphasized "the home as opposed to a site of production".
 It received a Concordia Career Advancement Award from the Concordia Foundation, a grant issued through New York Foundation for the Arts.
-In 2010, The Outpost in Brooklyn, NY awarded the artists a Cuts and Burns Artist Residency to complete a component for the planned installation.
-In its first iteration as a single-channel video, it premiered in 2011 at the International Film Festival of Rotterdam in the Tiger Awards shorts competition.
+In 2010, The Outpost awarded the artists a second Cuts and Burns Artist Residency to complete a component for the planned installation.
+In its first iteration as a single-channel video, it premiered in 2011 at the International Film Festival Rotterdam in the Tiger Awards shorts competition.
 From there it was presented at IndieLisboa where it won Grand Prize for international short.
-In 2012, the project was given a Finishing Funds Award from The ARTS Council of the Southern Finger Lakes / NYSCA for its most recent iteration as an installation at Studio10, a gallery in Brooklyn.
+In 2012, the project was given a Finishing Funds Award from The Arts Council of the Southern Finger Lakes / NYSCA for its most recent iteration as an installation at Studio10, a gallery in Brooklyn.